Recent Advancements in End-to-End Autonomous Driving using Deep Learning: A Survey: Evaluation

 The evaluation of the End-to-End system consists of open-loop evaluation and closed-loop evaluation.
 The open loop is assessed using real-world benchmark datasets such as KITTI \cite{geiger2013vision} and nuScenes \cite{caesar2020nuscenes}.
 It compares the system's driving behavior with expert actions and measures the deviation.
 Measures such as MinADE, MinFDE \cite{hu2023planningoriented}, L2 error \cite{hu2022st}, and collision rate \cite{zeng2021endtoend} are some of the evaluation metrics presented in Table \ref{literature}.
 In contrast the closed-loop evaluation directly assesses the system in controlled real-world or simulated settings by allowing it to drive independently and learn safe driving maneuvers.

 In the open-loop evaluation of End-to-End driving systems, the system's inputs, such as camera images or LiDAR data, are provided to the system.
 The resulting outputs, such as steering commands and vehicle speed, are evaluated against predefined driving behaviors.
-The evaluation metrics commonly used in the open-loop evaluation include measures of the system's ability to follow the desired trajectory or driving behaviors, such as the mean squared error \cite{zhao2021samc65} between the predicted and actual trajectories or the percentage of time the system remains within a certain distance of the desired trajectory \cite{wu2022trajectoryc120}.
+The evaluation metrics commonly used in the open-loop evaluation include measures of the system's ability to follow the desired trajectory or driving behaviors, such as the mean squared error \cite{zhao2021samc65}, L2 \cite{hu2023planningoriented,casas2021mp3} between the predicted and actual trajectories or the percentage of time the system remains within a certain distance of the desired trajectory \cite{wu2022trajectoryc120}.
 Other evaluation metrics may also be employed to assess the system's performance in specific driving scenarios \cite{prakash2021multic121, hanselmann2022king2orc99}, such as the system's capability to navigate intersections, handle obstacles, or perform lane changes.
+The open loop provides faster initial assessment based on functionalities and is also helpful for testing specific components or behaviors in isolation.
+However, they inherit drawbacks from the benchmark datasets as they cannot generalize to wider geographical distribution.

 Most of the recent End-to-End systems are evaluated in closed-loop settings such as LEADERBOARD and NOCRASH \cite{dosovitskiy2017carla}.
 Table \ref{carlaa} compares all the state-of-the-art methods on the CARLA public leaderboard.
 The CARLA leaderboard analyzes autonomous driving systems in unanticipated environments.
 Vehicles are tasked with completing a set of specified routes, incorporating risky scenarios such as unexpectedly crossing pedestrians or sudden lane changes.
 The leaderboard measures how far the vehicle has successfully traveled on the given Town route within a time constraint and how many times it has incurred infractions.
 Several metrics provide a comprehensive understanding of the driving system, which are mentioned below: